 This was from an article titled "After Lebanon," so you know it is very recent, and was by Henry Kissinger, The Tribune Media Services, September 13, 2006.

-This next quote comes from a person, simply stated, "The greatest person who ever lived."
+This next quote comes from a person who is, simply stated, the greatest person who ever lived.

 It gives me no thrill to read things as I just did, but it is clear that we are very near the time spoken of by these men.
 It is fitting that we connect our nearness to significant events in the outworking of God's plan with a time in Israel's history that occurred just before a very significant event occurred.